davlloyd/k8s-lychee/README.md

 ![Lychee Kubernetes Manifests](/images/lychee-k8s-structure.png)

-When applying manifests apply in a bottom up order with '''kubectl create -f <filename>''' for inital creation and with '''kubectl apply -f <filename>''' for any updates to be applied such as for instance changes
+When applying manifests apply in a bottom up order with *kubectl create -f <filename>* for inital creation and with _kubectl apply -f <filename>_ for any updates to be applied such as for instance changes

 **ConfigMap/Secret -> PVCs -> Database Deployment -> Database Service -> Web Deployment -> Web Service**